splunk/kafka-connect-splunk/README.md

 ## FAQ
 1. When should I use HEC acknowledgements?

 	If avoiding data loss is a must enable HEC token acknowledgements.
-HEC without acknowledgement doesn't mean there is always data loss, but in the event of aSplunk crash, restart etc, there might be some data lost in flight.
+HEC without acknowledgement doesn't mean there is always data loss, but in the event of a Splunk crash, restart etc, there might be some data lost in flight.

 2. When should I use /raw HEC endpoint and /event HEC endpoint?